Skip to content

 14.37.
 Strategic oversight of anti-fraud and anti-money laundering policies.
 A&R Cttee

 14.38.
-Strategic oversight of value for money policy.
+Strategic oversight of value for money as defined by Office for Students.
 A&R Cttee

 Student Matters